Early Decision Program (available for high school students only)

 *Applicants lacking one of the published criteria will be invited to submit an application for the Early Decision.
 Applicants urged to meet all minimum requirements.

 Offer of Admission: Approximately February 1

 Acceptance Deadline: Two weeks after offer of admission

-Once the 64-seat cohort is filled, remaining qualified students will be placed on a “wait list” by the Office of Admissions.
-Should space become available, offers will be extended to wait listed students.
+Once the 72-seat cohort is filled, remaining qualified students will be placed on a “wait list” by the College of Nursing.

 Students who earn admission into the College of Nursing via the Early Decision Program are expected to maintain a cumulative GPA of 3.0 or higher and have no incidents with the law (including, but not limited to alcohol-, drug-, assault-, or fraud related offenses).
 Student records will be reviewed at the end of the first year at the University and at the end of each following semester.
 Should a student not maintain the required cumulative GPA, and/or have an incident with the law, the privilege of having a guaranteed seat in the program will be revoked.
 A student would still be eligible for Competitive Admission.